microsoft/BotBuilder-Samples/samples/javascript_nodejs/54.teams-task-module/README.md

 ### Interacting with the bot

 You can interact with this bot by sending it a message.
-The bot will respond to the following strings.
-The bot will display a Hero Card with a button which will display a Task Module when clicked.
+The bot will respond with a Hero Card with a button which will display a Task Module when clicked.
 The Task Module demonstrates retrieving input from a user through a Text Block and a Submit button.